Somi-AI/awesome-ai-tools/README.md

 Whether you're a developer, founder, creator, or simply curious about the latest in AI, This list is designed to help you discover powerful tools to boost productivity, streamline workflows, and unlock new possibilities.

 Have an AI product you’re building or using?
-Share it with us in the comments or submit it directly to [Somi AI](https://somi.ai/) for free
+Please share it with us in the comments or submit it directly to [Somi AI](https://somi.ai/) for free

 Let’s build a resource that empowers the community to make smarter, faster, and more AI-powered decisions.